Laurie Sapper: Biography

-Born in Hammersmith, Sapper worked as a Senior Instructor in the Royal Air Force during World War II and also joined the Communist Party of Great Britain (CPGB).
-After the war, he worked for the Ministry of Agriculture while qualifying as a barrister, but never practised, instead writing and broadcast on legal issues.
-He also became Assistant General Secretary of the Institution of Professional Civil Servants, then later Deputy General Secretary of the Post Office Engineering Union.
+In World War II, Sapper was a Senior Instructor in the Royal Air Force.
+During this time, he joined the Communist Party of Great Britain (CPGB).
+After the war, he worked for the Ministry of Agriculture while qualifying as a barrister.
+However, he never practised law; instead he wrote and spoke about legal issues.
+His publications included A Practical Guide to Your Job and the Law (1969) and numerous articles on law reform.
+He also participated in over 300 BBC broadcasts to discuss legal matters for ordinary citizens.